wilsonzlin/minify-html/README.md

 Backticks (`` ` ``) are not valid quote marks and not interpreted as such.
 However, backticks are valid attribute value quotes in Internet Explorer.

 Special handling of some attributes require case sensitive names and values.
-For example, `CLASS` won't be recognised as an attribute to minify, and `type="Text/JavaScript"` on a `<script>` will cause the element to be parsed as a [data block](https://html.spec.whatwg.org/dev/scripting.html#data-block) instead of JavaScript code.
+For example, `CLASS` won't be recognised as an attribute to minify, and `type="Text/JavaScript"` on a `<script>` will not be removed.

 ### Script and style